Get Your Unique IP Address with a VPN & Unlock Safer, Smarter Browsing

 - Wait for the page to load and run your IP lookup.

 - Check the box at the top of the page just beneath “Your IP addresses”.
-If it shows your real location, you don’t have a unique IP from your VPN.
+If it shows your real home IP, your VPN connection is not working correctly.
+A changed IP confirms your traffic is routing through the VPN server — but remember, that IP is still a shared one unless your provider has assigned you a dedicated IP specifically for your account.

 - Check with your VPN provider to resolve any IP leak errors, or try connecting to another server and reloading the test page.

-Is a Unique IP Better Than a Shared VPN IP?
+Is a Unique IP Address VPN Better Than a Shared VPN IP?

 VPNs work using shared IP addresses for their servers.
 This essentially means the IP you’re assigned when you connect isn’t unique to you.
 Hundreds or even thousands of other people have the same one.
 Shared IPs are normally good for privacy, but they can have their drawbacks as well.
 Using a dedicated IP has some strengths that shared IPs don’t, including: